Andris-Akacenoks/meteo/readme.md

 # Meteo
-This is supposed to visualise weather data
+This is supposed to visualise weather data.